CompuTec/computec-docs/docs/wms/administrator-guide/custom-configuration/custom-configuration-functions/production.md

 **Force manual quantity confirmation** – Disables the "Fast Scan" feature, requiring manual confirmation (e.g., pressing the save button) before adding scanned items.

-**Overwrite already picked batches** – When a batch is already picked for a line, selecting it again in WMS replaces the existing quantity instead of adding to it.
+**Overwrite already picked batches** – When a batch is already picked for a line, selecting it again in CompuTec WMS replaces the existing quantity instead of adding to it.

 **Receipt from production always to default Bin Location** – Automatically assigns the default bin for receipts in warehouses with bin locations, preventing selection of alternate bins.